British sitcom: The 1980s

+The alternatives' incursion

 In the 1980s, the emerging alternative comedians began to develop sitcoms, partly as a response to series such as Terry and June (1979–87), with their "complacent gentility, outmoded social attitudes and bourgeois sensibilities".
+With 'alternative' comedy now almost the mainstream, suburban family sitcoms were increasingly unfashionable by the end of the 1980s.
 The alternatives' incursion began with The Young Ones (1982–84), written by Rik Mayall, Ben Elton and others.
 To help make it stand out, the group opted to combine traditional sitcom style with violent slapstick, non-sequitur plot turns, and surrealism.
 These older styles were mixed with the working and lower-middle class attitudes of the growing 1980s alternative comedy boom.
 Mayall was also the star of The New Statesman (1987–92), a series created by Maurice Gran and Laurence Marks, whose biggest success, Birds of a Feather (1989–98, 2014–20), also deviated from British practice in being scripted by a team of writers.

 The alternative comedy genre continued with Blackadder (1983–89), mainly written by Ben Elton and Richard Curtis and starring Rowan Atkinson, Tony Robinson, Tim McInnerny, Miranda Richardson, Stephen Fry and Hugh Laurie.
 Atkinson's Edmund Blackadder came at number three in the Channel 4 list of 100 greatest television characters.
 Other high-ratings mainstream, slice-of-life shows of the decade included Bread (1986–1991) written by Carla Lane, about a close-knit, working-class family in Liverpool.
 Running for 74 episodes, at its peak it attracted 21 million viewers.
-Another notable series was the Science fiction comedy Red Dwarf (1988–).
+Another notable series was the Science fiction comedy Red Dwarf (1988–), while 'Allo 'Allo! another Croft and Lloyd creation is set in German occupied France during World War II.